 Hitman: Agent 47 (2015) was a sequel with Rupert Friend taking up the role of Agent 47.

-Xavier Gens next went onto make the harrowing The Divide (2011) about the survivors of a nuclear holocaust slowly descending into barbarism trapped in a fallout shelter, the X is for XXL segment of The ABCs of Death (2012) and the upcoming Cold Skin (2017) and The Crucifixion (2017).
+Xavier Gens next went onto make the harrowing The Divide (2011) about the survivors of a nuclear holocaust slowly descending into barbarism trapped in a fallout shelter, the X is for XXL segment of The ABCs of Death (2012), the exorcism film The Crucifixion (2017) and Cold Skin (2017) about people of a lighthouse at siege from amphibian creatures.
 He has also produced Cell (2016).